Biblical Curses are Not Racist & Latter-day Saints Do Not Need to Apologize

 Critics will argue that Southern slave masters used the same application and that this was not an original idea to Latter-day Saints.
 This is true, but a broken clock is right twice a day.
 The question is, who is more likely to be given the gift of discernment?
 A prophet or Southern slave masters?
 You see, these Southerners descended from Europeans.
 Europeans in the feudal society held that their peasants (white Europeans form poor stock) were also living under the curse of Ham.

 Unlike white supremacy, the doctrine of Southern slave masters and Jim Crow legislators, applying the curse to the same group of blacks acknowledges their place in the larger Biblical narrative.
-It places them in a family with a long bloodline that the prophet Joseph Smith discerned to be from Ham and Cain.
+It places them in a family with a long bloodline that the prophet Joseph Smith discerned to be from Ham.
 It must also be emphasized that slavery and Jim Crow relied on the false idea that because blacks were black, they were inferior and subhuman.
 On the other hand, the skin tone of these descendants was of no effect to the Latter-day Saint’s restriction.
 It was a matter of tribe and bloodline.
 Further, modern science tells us to avoid labeling people in terms of “black” and “white” and instead use “shades of brown.”

 With that said, many families and tribes of the earth might appear to be “black,” yet the restriction only applied to a people discerned by revelation to be descendants of this curse.
 If that is racism, these charges lie at the foot of its originator, God.
 I expect the leftist media to be okay with that assessment, but when other Christians use the PC way of thinking to criticize Latter-day Saints, it is disappointing.